ranjancse26/Stratis-SaleDeedRegistry/README.md

   </appSettings>
 ```

-The follow are the application workflow or steps that one needs to take care for performing a successful sale deed registration.
+The following are the application workflow or steps that one needs to take care of performing a successful sale deed registration.

 1. Create Person Info
 2. Create Asset and make a note on the Asset Id.